 What other Halloween options are there at SeaWorld?

-If you find Halloween Spooktacular to be a little too G-rated for your crowd, try coming back to SeaWorld after hours for Howl-O-Scream.
-This will be the event’s first year at SeaWorld Orlando, but it has established success spanning two decades at SeaWorld and Busch Gardens locations across the United States.
-Although not included with park admission, Howl-O-Scream is an affordable addition to your day, with tickets priced at just $29.99 for up to seven additional hours at the park, depending on what night you choose to go.
+If you find Halloween Spooktacular a little too G-rated for your crowd, try coming back to SeaWorld after hours for Howl-O-Scream.
+Although not included with park admission, Howl-O-Scream is an affordable addition to your day, with tickets starting at just $45.99 for up to seven additional hours at the park, depending on the night you choose.
 You can view our guide page and get details about this event here.

 Can I bring my own food and drink to SeaWorld’s Halloween Spooktacular?

-SeaWorld attendees can also take advantage of the All-Day Dining Deal.
-With this deal, you can dine at participating locations once per hour.
-Yep, that means that you can pick up an entree, dessert or side, and non-alcoholic beverage and then do it all over again in an hour.
+SeaWorld attendees can take advantage of the All-Day Dining Deal.
+With this deal, you can dine at participating locations once every 90 minutes.
+Yep, that means you can pick up an entree, dessert or side, and non-alcoholic beverage and then do it all over again in 90 minutes.
 Adult tickets cost $44.99, and child tickets are $22.99.
 While the kids don’t get the full entree option, they are able to pick up a kids’ meal at participating locations every hour, all day.

 When should I go to SeaWorld’s Halloween Spooktacular?